 If a sufficient number of tiny metallic particles converge on a single point, a significant current runs between the cell's electrodes, heating and weakening the point.

-A buildup of heat in a cell can break the insulating layer and cause an electrical short, much as a bit of a water leak in a damaged hydro dam might turn into a torrent and demolish a structure.
+A buildup of heat in a cell can break the insulating layer and cause an electrical short, similar to when a bit of a water leak in a damaged hydro dam might turn into a torrent and demolish a structure.

-When the temperature hits 500 degrees Celsius (932 degrees Fahrenheit), the cell either catches fire or explodes.
+When the temperature hits 932 degrees Fahrenheit (500 degrees Celsius), the cell either catches fire or explodes.

 How To Extinguish The Fire

-If the worst-case scenario comes and your lithium-ion battery catches fire, you must know how to put out the flames safely.
+If the worst-case scenario happens and your lithium battery catches fire, you must know how to put out the flames safely.

 Although all fires are dangerous, lithium-ion battery fires may be particularly dangerous.